axel-springer-kugawana/iwb_serenity/docs/css/bases/typography.md

 ## Font-family:

-By default font-family for title is configure to use [Montserrat](https://fonts.google.com/specimen/Montserrat) and [PT Sans](https://fonts.google.com/specimen/PT+Sans) for other text.
+By default, the font-family for titles is [Montserrat](https://fonts.google.com/specimen/Montserrat) and [PT Sans](https://fonts.google.com/specimen/PT+Sans) for other text.

 If these fonts are not available it will fall back on the generic *sans-serif* family for both.

-These two fonts are not loaded inside the CSS, you have to include it the `<head>` tag of your page.
+These two fonts are not loaded inside the CSS, you have to include them in the `<head>` tag of your page.

 ```html
 <link rel="stylesheet" href="https://fonts.googleapis.com/css?family=PT+Sans:400,400i,700,700i">